Development with Docker, Apache, PHP, and SSL

 Project Overview

-• docker/traefik/certificates/ – gitignored folder for holding your dev certs
+• docker/certificates/ – gitignored folder for holding your dev certs

 • docker/web/Dockerfile – web container